 9. As jumpy as a frog on a hot day

-Meaning: Describes someone who is overly anxious or on edge, reacting to even the slightest disturbance.
+Meaning: Describes someone overly anxious or on edge, reacting to even the slightest disturbance.

 Example Sentence: